zonkiie/cpp_odb-soap/README.md

 ### 6. Create Main File and support files etc
 A good staring point should be my main.cpp file, which can call every c and c++ soap function defined in soap_functions.hh.
 ### 7. Compile everything
+To use my Makefile, you need to install and configure ccache, the compiler cache.
+If you have to compile a code very often, you will be very happy about this cache.

 ## Problems which might be unsolvable
 ### 1. Lazy loading